confluentinc/kafka-workshop/README.md

    ```

 7. Use the REST Proxy to produce and consume messages with modified schemas, both compatible and in-compatible.
 What happens?

+## Exercise 3: Your Own Schema Design

+## Exercise 4: Enriching Data with KSQL